Serious flooding can happen at any time. In England, more than 5 million properties are at risk of flooding - that’s

 Read more about how we plan for and deal with flood emergencies.

 Flood insurance: making sure people get a fair deal

 We’re working with the insurance industry and others to make sure that home insurance is widely available and affordable in flood risk areas, and that this doesn’t cause insurance prices to rise for other people.

 On 27 June 2013 we announced an agreement with the insurance industry to guarantee affordable flood insurance for people in high risk areas.
 The industry’s proposal – called Flood Re – would replace the current voluntary agreement (the Statement of Principles).

-This approach would protect many of those most at risk by limiting flood insurance premiums according to Council Tax bands (or equivalent in Devolved Administrations).
+Flood Re will protect many of those most at risk by limiting flood insurance premiums according to Council Tax bands (or equivalent in Devolved Administrations).
 This will help low income households.
-All households will know the most they could be asked to pay.

 To pay for this, a new industry-backed levy would enable insurance companies to cover those at most risk of flooding.
 All UK household insurers would have to pay into this pool, creating a fund that can be used to pay claims for people in high-risk homes.
 In the meantime, we’ve published a guide to help people to get affordable insurance.

 We’ve also worked with the insurance industry and others to agree a template that can be completed by a surveyor after fitting resistant or resilient property level protection to a home.
 This flood risk report confirms the flood risk for a property so that insurers can take this into account when quoting for the cost of insurance.